Skip to Content Facebook Feature Image

 He's not wrong.

 Jokic got hurt Monday night in Miami, on a play with about three seconds left in the first half where he would have been better off just doing nothing.
-It seemed like he was trying to help a teammate defend a drive, got his foot stepped on in the process, hyperextended his left knee and now Nuggets fans — from Denver to Serbia and all points in between — are waiting to hear the team announce the severity of the injury.
-The best-case scenario probably would be for Jokic to miss only a few weeks, which could be the case if there's no serious structural damage.
+It seemed like he was trying to help a teammate defend a drive, got his foot stepped on in the process, hyperextended his left knee and left Nuggets fans — from Denver to Serbia and all points in between — waiting to hear the team announce the severity of the injury.
+It wasn't as bad as some might have thought; Jokic should be back in a few weeks, which means tests confirmed there was no serious structural damage.

 But in the NBA, when the games basically come every other day on average, even missing just one month could mean missing 15 or more games.